fabiocozzolino/fabiocozzolino.github.io/_posts/2024-09-30-net-aspire-on-aws.md

 # Introduction
 Today, many applications are currently requiring the usage of different kinds of services to run properly.
 This is becoming more true if you are building a distributed application.
 For example, if you need to use a cache, Redis could be a good choice, or if you need to monitor your environment, you could think of using OpenTelemetry.
 And what about the database?
 Postgre or MongoDB?
 Furthermore, collecting and deploying all these services could be challenging using a cloud platform like AWS or Azure.
 To mitigate this challenge, Microsoft released .NET Aspire.
 In this article, we will learn about .NET Aspire and how it helps developers develop cloud-native applications using .NET and hosting in the AWS environment.
+We will use Visual Studio Code, but you can also use any other development environment like Visual Studio or JetBrains.

 # What is .NET Aspire
 .NET Aspire is not a new framework or a technology, it is a set of pillars that enable cloud-ready application development.
 It is delivered through a collection of NuGet packages that make it easier to develop, deploy, and manage distributed applications, which are made up of many small, interconnected services.